jeffa/ec2-instances/readme.md

 --------
 This is my starter kit for launching any number of Linux flavors for the purpose of setting up demos and trying out new packages.

+After running Terraform you should be able to immediately ssh into the instance(s) created.

+After running Ansible you should be able to access the web server running on port 80.

 Currently supports the following:
   * AWS Linux
   * Debian